allandcp/allandcp/README.md

 ### Hi there 👋

-I'm a new GitHub employee serving GitHub's Partners!
-Connect with me on [LinkedIn](https://www.linkedin.com/in/allandcp/)
+I'm a GitHub employee serving GitHub's Services and Channel Partners!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/allandcp/).
+On a personal note, I am an immigrant with brown children.
+Qui Transtulit Sustinet.
 <!--
 **allandcp/allandcp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.